-We illustrate in figure (\ref{fig:Fnnx2out}) the behavior of the output of the FNN as opposed to the one from a neural network with a $tanh$ activation function.
-As expected, the FNN network conserves the properties of the function to be approximated outside of the training domain while the $tanh$ neural network does not.
-It is worth noting that the latter was more accurate in this case on the training interval $[-1, 1]$ ($6e-4$ with $3073$ iterations against $2e-2$ with $130$ iterations for the FNN.)
+We illustrate in Figure\myref{fig:Fnnx2out} the behavior of the FNN output against the approximation from a neural network with a $\mathrm{tanh}$ activation function.
+In this case as well, the FNN network conserves the properties of the function to be approximated outside of the training domain, while the $\mathrm{tanh}$ neural network does not.
+We note that the latter was more accurate in this case on the training interval $[-1, 1]$ ($6e-4$ with $3073$ iterations against $2e-2$ with $130$ iterations for the FNN).